Cambuchi/blog-src/content/posts/my-first-post.md

    * You should see a message in the terminal congratulating you.

    > **Note:** feel free to omit `-f yml` if you want to use the default `toml` files for your configurations.
 I am more familiar with `yaml/yml` files and find them easier to read but they are both quite similar.
-2. Our theme in this example we be [PaperMod](https://github.com/adityatelange/hugo-PaperMod "PaperMod Theme").
+2. Next is theming, our theme in this example will be [PaperMod](https://github.com/adityatelange/hugo-PaperMod "PaperMod Theme").
 Feel free to browse the many themes at [https://themes.gohugo.io/](https://themes.gohugo.io/ "https://themes.gohugo.io/") for other options.
 3. In the terminal, go into the build directory.

           cd <folder-name>